debjit206/insta_scraper_railway/README.md

 # Instagram Scraper Railway API

-A production-ready Instagram Reel/Post scraper API built with Node.js, Express, Selenium, and Chrome, designed for easy deployment on Railway using Docker.
+A Instagram Reel scraper API built with Node.js, Express, Selenium, and Chrome, designed for easy deployment on Railway using Docker.

 ---